 How we share your information with others (our partners)

-We may share some of your personal data with relevant third parties.
+We will share some of your personal data with relevant third parties.
 This will be for the purposes referred to in this privacy notice.
 This may include disclosing limited personal data to employees, agents and contractors where there is a legitimate reason to do so, including:

 - external marketing agencies, print suppliers or fulfilment houses we work with to send you relevant marketing communications